xz0127/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to create new patient (UC01).
+1. User requests to create a new patient (UC01).
-2. Nuudle creates new patient.
+2. Nuudle creates the new patient.
 3. User requests for an available time slot on a preferred day.
 4. Nuudle shows the list of available time slots.
 5. User requests to add an appointment for the new patient.